scepter914/autoware-architecture-proposal/sensing/radar_pointcloud_message_design.md

 This document contains a proposal for the messaging systems to be used with Radar sensors.
 Depending on the sensor manufacturer and its purpose, each sensor might exchange raw, post-processed data.
 This document introduces a survey about the previously developed messaging systems in the open-source community.
 It finally compares and selects a messaging type to create a unified messaging system to fit as many sensors as possible.

-In summary, `ros-perception/radar_msgs/msg/RadarScan.msg` aims to standardize the radar raw data format, so I suggest that Autoware adopts `ros-perception/radar_msgs/msg/RadarScan.msg`.
+In summary, `ros-perception/radar_msgs/msg/RadarScan.msg` aims to standardize the radar raw data format, so we suggest that Autoware adopts `ros-perception/radar_msgs/msg/RadarScan.msg`.

 In addition, the following ideas: